-- I. If you do anything which affects our reputation; - m.
-If you fail to give your name and other relevant details to us if it is reasonable for us to ask for that information; - n.
-If you fail to display your UCP ID badge at all times whilst on IEG premises; - o.
-If you fail to keep to a previously-imposed penalty under this code; - p.
-If you use social media or electronic communication in any way that causes offence, is illegal and/or damages the reputation of the University Centre or its stakeholders.
+- If you take part in a criminal offence on our premises, or at a UCP event, that affects or concerns members of our community or damages our name or that is treated as a misconduct under the terms of this code, or is one of dishonesty, if you hold a responsible position at UCP. - If you do anything which affects our reputation. - If you fail to give your name and other relevant details to us if it is reasonable for us to ask for that information. - If you fail to display your UCP ID badge at all times whilst on IEG premises. - If you fail to keep to a previouslyimposed penalty under this code. - If you use social media or electronic communication in any way that causes offence, is illegal and/or damages the reputation of the University Centre or its stakeholders.